Frequently Asked questions

 Our high school courses count for high school credit in many school districts.
 Contact individual school districts for more information.
 If you are currently enrolled in a school outside of Mesa Public Schools, you will need to check with your counselor to ensure that course credits from MDLP will be accepted for graduation.
 Some schools limit the number of transfer credits accepted for graduation.

 Colleges and universities accept our courses, however, it is always recommended that you check with the college you are interested in attending.
-MDLP is currently the only distance learning program whose science and fine arts courses meet the lab science and fine arts requirements for Arizona universities.
+Arizona Universities do accept the MDLP diploma.

 Yes, but the original grade remains on the student's transcript.
 The grade received from MDLP will be recorded in addition to the first grade for the course.